Revised New General Catalogue and Index Catalogue

 Fig. 5 - Coordinate differences in arcsec between this catalogue (RealSky measurements) and the GSC (left) and ESO/Uppsala (right).

 The constellation is calculated from the borders given by the IAU.
-Most NGCs are located in Virgo (677), only 4 NGCs are in Chamaeleon and Equuleus.
-Most ICs are located in Coma (687), no IC is in Circinus or Crux.
-The folowing table shows the numbers for all constellations.
+Most of the 7840 NGC objects are located in Virgo (678), only 4 NGCs are in Chamaeleon and Equuleus.
+Most of the 5386 IC objects are located in Coma Berenices (687), no IC is in Circinus and Crux.
+The following table shows the numbers for all constellations.

 Con